thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 #### Error Handling

 1) Insufficient `minAssets` on validator wallets
 >  Validators are required to keep the minimum amount of assets on-chain to pay for gas.
-If below, the become `non-compliant` with a reason
+If below, they become `non-compliant` with a reason

 2) Mismatched/non-existent ChainData reported.
 > Validator is removed from quorum on next cycle, and labelled as `non-compliant`.
 Note - they may still be able to sign transactions.